-Daughter Helen M. Miller (1910- ? ) was only seven years of age when her father died.
+Daughter Helen M. Miller (1910- ? ) was born in 1910.
+She was only seven years of age when her father died.

 She married James Boughter ( ? - ? ).
 In 1948, at the time of her mother's death, they resided in Sandusky, Erie County, OH.
 Circa 1976, they made their home in North Olmstead, a suburb of Cleveland, Cuyahoga County, OH.

 Son Frank C. "Bud" Miller Jr. (1913-1976) was born in 1913.
 He was just age four when his father passed away.

 They resided on East Sheridan Avenue in New Castle and bore one son, David F. Miller.

 Bud was employed by the Cooper-Bessemer Company in Grove City, Mercer County, PA.
 He also was a member of the Highland Presbyterian Church and the Eintracht Singing Society.

 Bud passed away at the age of 63, on Feb.
 21, 1976 in